BLAST! (2008 film): History

-BLAST! had co-production partnerships with BBC 4's documentary strand Storyville, Discovery Channel Canada, SVT Sweden, and YLE/FST Finland.
-The film was broadcast on Discovery Channel in February 2009.
-BLAST! was also acquired by VPRO-Netherlands and DR2-Denmark.
+BLAST! was co-produced by BBC 4's Storyville, Discovery Channel Canada, SVT Sweden, and YLE/FST Finland.
+The film was broadcast on Discovery Channel in February 2009, and later acquired by VPRO-Netherlands and DR2-Denmark.

 The BLAST experiment

 BLAST, the Ballon-borne-Large-Aperture Submillimeter Telescope, was a 2-metre telescope flown from a high-altitude balloon to observe submillimeter radiation emitted mostly by dust heated by young stars.
 It was created to address important extragalactic and Galactic questions regarding the formation and evolution of stars, galaxies and clusters.

 International Year of Astronomy 2009

 As an official special project of the International Year of Astronomy 2009, BLAST!, screened in communities around the world throughout 2009.
 The International Year of Astronomy 2009 was a global effort initiated by the International Astronomical Union and UNESCO, or United Nations Educational Scientific and Cultural Organization, to help the citizens of the world rediscover their place in the Universe through the day- and night-time sky, and thereby aimed to engage a personal sense of wonder and discovery.
 The International Year of Astronomy 2009 was endorsed by United Nations and International Council for Science (ICSU).